iwansal64/iwansal64/README.md

 A passionate <b>System Engineer</b>, mainly focused on <b>Backend Development</b>
 <br>
 <br>
-👨‍💻I love programming so much!<br>I've been doing this almost 5 years and I never think of leaving programming because how I love it.
+👨‍💻I love programming so much!<br>I've been doing this almost 5 years and I never think of leaving programming because how I love it (not that I really good at it though :/ anyway).
 I love programming because it's not always about creating cool stuffs but also creating solution.
 It also improved my problem solving skills and my critical thinking as well!
 <br><br>🧪I've created some projects along the way including; creating a fun snake game, personal website, marketplace website, and even personal assistance and basic pentesting tools!
 <br><br>💻I'm getting interested in Neural Networks, Web3 and Cyber Security recently.
 I currently learning the fundamentals of them and I hope I'll be good atleast at one of these fields before 2026!